 Caribbean American legislators commend passage of eviction moratorium

-NEW YORK, United States (CMC) — Caribbean American legislators on Tuesday commended New York State Legislature's passage of an emergency measure to stop New York's looming eviction crisis.
+NEW YORK, CMC — Caribbean American legislators here on Tuesday commended New York State Legislature's passage of an emergency measure to stop New York's looming eviction crisis.

 “For renters and owners alike, the lack of security or clarity has been debilitating, and passing this legislation is both morally imperative and economically vital,” he added.

-“Now the governor — who has been able to circumvent the legislature for months and has recently weakened his own 'moratorium' — must immediately sign this bill into law and provide security and relief for New Yorkers before their next rent cheque is due,” Williams added.
+“Now the governor — who has been able to circumvent the legislature for months and has recently weakened his own 'moratorium' — must immediately sign this Bill into law and provide security and relief for New Yorkers before their next rent check is due,” Williams added.

 Myrie, whose grandmother hailed from Jamaica, said the Emergency Eviction and Foreclosure Prevention Act “stops the clock on all new and pending evictions for 60 days, and protects renters facing financial distress as a result of the pandemic”.